-In accordance with Article 27 of the Articles of Association of ASN Beleggingsfondsen UCITS N.V., the management board determines separately for each Fund which portion of the profit is to be distributed to the holders of ordinary shares within eight months of the end of the financial year.
+In accordance with Article 28 of the Articles of Association of ASN Beleggingsfondsen UCITS N.V. and the Supplements for the Funds, the management board determines separately for each Share Class which portion of the profit is to be distributed to the holders thereof within eight months of the end of the financial year.
 In making this determination, a distribution in the amount of the statutory interest, calculated on the nominal value of the priority share, is deducted.
 The supervisory board must approve the determination of the distribution.

-All the shares in a particular Fund will receive an equal share in the profits of the Fund concerned achieved in the financial year in question.
+All the shares in a particular Share Class will receive an equal share in the profits of the Fund concerned achieved in the financial year in question.
 ASN Beleggingsfondsen UCITS N.V. may make interim distributions of profit chargeable to a Fund.
 The management board shall determine the date on which distributions of profit and other distributions are made payable and shall announce the date and manner of payment of the dividend on the Website.